 (Toiletries Small towel, hair drier, tissue Shampoo, soap, toothpaste, toilet paper and Breakfast provided).

 Yeha Guesthouse is 3 minutes away from Jeju Intercity Bus Terminal by foot.
 Getting around Jeju was not a problem, all the tourist routes were posted on a board below the bus numbers.
-When you hop inside the bus there's a small TV screen which tells everyone each bus stop name in English and Hangul.
+When you hop inside the bus there's a small TV screen which tells everyone each bus stop's name in English and Hangul.
 It was a piece of cake!
-Upon arriving in the guesthouse I've deposited my luggage at the counter and immediately walked back to the Jeju bus terminal.
+Upon arriving at the guesthouse I deposited my luggage at the counter and immediately walked back to the Jeju bus terminal.

 Explore Jeju Island: Manjanggul Cave and Seongsan Ilchulbong Peak